Skip to contentSkip to navigation

 What are the symptoms of HPV?

-• HPV infection is characterized by soft or hard genital warts, which are pink, flesh-coloured, white, brown or grey.
-They can be similar to ordinary warts or look like cauliflower or rooster crests.
+• Soft or hard genital warts that are pink, flesh-coloured, white, brown or grey.
+They may resemble ordinary warts, or look like a cauliflower or rooster’s crest.

-• For women, these warts are found on the vulva, cervix, vagina and anus, and for men, on or under the foreskin, at the entrance to the urethra, on the penis and around the anus.
+• In women, they are found on the vulva, cervix, vagina and anus; in men, on or under the foreskin, at the entrance to the urethra, or on the penis or anus.

 How to get tested?